LilithTundrus/e621-API-Docs/docs/Tag-History.md

 # Tag History

 Tag History is a special 'action' it gets the tag history of ALL posts.
 Due to performance issues, this 'atcion' does not use page numbers.
 Instead, it takes an ID and returns the next/previous [limit] results.
 To traverse forward (back in time) through multiple pages of results, set the after parameter of the next request to the ID of the last result in the current result set.
-Or to go backwards (towards more recently) through results, set before to the ID of the first result in the current result set
+Or to go backwards (towards more recently) through results, set before to the ID of the first result in the current result set.

 **Note**: Tag history isn't a well documented/well understood part of the e721 API